Skip Navigation

 Read more about Heroku PostgreSQL.

-A similar technique can be used to install MongoDB or Redis add-ons.
+You can use a similar technique to install MongoDB or Redis add-ons.

 You now know how to deploy an app, change its configuration, view logs, scale, and attach add-ons.